 - Audio, film, images – 300 dpi .jpeg file for images.
 MPEG, MOV or Quicktime file for films or a link to YouTube, etc. High quality MP3s for audio files.

-If your submission is too big to send via email, just upload your documents to ge.tt and copy the link to your submission email.
+If your submission is too big to send via email, please upload your documents to a file sharing site and copy the link to your submission email.

 Copyright and other slightly important disclaimers:

 Contributors are responsible for securing any required copyright permissions.
-(Have a group project?
-Everyone in the group must clear the piece before it’s published.
-Using an image?
-You must clear it with the author.)
 Hyperlinks do not require copyright permissions.
 Image captions must include appropriate credits and permissions.
 You can control how copyright is utilized for your own work.
 Chose what Creative Commons protections you require of your piece, and we publish your work with the appropriate license.